 On 23rd August, João Lourenço led the People’s Movement for the Liberation of Angola (MPLA) to victory in Angola’s legislative elections, thereby winning the presidency for himself.

 The 38-year rule of José Eduardo dos Santos was over.
-Notwithstanding a moment to appreciate the significance of a peaceful transition of power from Africa’s second longest-serving president is significant, but the question is just how real a transfer it will be.
+Notwithstanding a moment to appreciate the significance of a peaceful transition of power from Africa’s second longest-serving President, the question on every analysts mind is currently just how real this transition will be?

 Although dos Santos takes his leave, the ageing leader made sure to entrench his power base before departing, and Lourenço inherits an office and a body politic that has been completely crafted in dos Santos’s image.
 That said, chinks in the ex-president’s armour are starting to appear, and whether or not Lourenço will exercise power freely depends on dos Santos’s popularity within the MPLA and the party’s popularity within Angola.

 On top of that, Dos Santos will remain the President of the MPLA and hence will continue to choose candidates for parliament and appoint top posts in the army and police.
-Weeks before stepping down he pushed a law through parliament blocking Lourenço from appointing any new chiefs of military, police and intelligence services for eight years and instead promoted 165 senior police officers of his own choice to key security positions.
+Weeks before stepping down he pushed a law through parliament blocking Lourenço from appointing any new chiefs of military, police and intelligence services for eight years, and, instead, promoted 165 senior police officers of his own choice to key security positions.

 Checked and balanced

-While it is clear that dos Santos has done his best to remain in control, signs are emerging that the political elite are growing tired of the old regime, and in a country not unaccustomed to rancorous infighting the balance remains delicate.
+While it is clear that Dos Santos has done his best to remain in control, signs are emerging that the political elite grow tired of their former President, and in a country not unaccustomed to rancorous in-fighting – the balance remains delicate.

-Lourenço has never been a member of dos Santos’s inner circle.
-Despite election posters showing a united MPLA front, they are not close.
-In 2001, Lourenço, at the time secretary-general of the MPLA, expressed his interest in the presidency as dos Santos toyed with the idea of retiring.
-When dos Santos changed his mind, Lourenço was seen as a threat and relegated to the sidelines for the next decade.
-But he kept his head down and slowly rose to become defence minister in 2014 – a move that precluded his presidency.
+In 2001 an ambitious secretary-general, Lourenço, vocalised his interest for presidency as Dos Santos toyed with the idea of retiring, and, when Dos Santos changed his mind, Lourenço was seen as a threat and demoted to the sidelines for the next decade.
+From there he kept his head down and slowly rose in prominence to become defence minister in 2014 – a move that precluded his presidency.

 Yet little is known about what kind of man Lourenço is and how he will express his presidency.
-Zenaida Machado, Angola and Mozambique researcher at Human Rights Watch, says: “We don’t know much about him.
-As dos Santos remains party leader, we are yet to see whether he [Lourenço] will be able to implement governance of his own.”
+Zenaida Machado, Angola and Mozambique researcher at Human Rights Watch says: “We don’t know much about him.
+As Dos Santos remains party leader, we are yet to see whether he [Dos Santos] will be able to implement governance of his own.”